Goal and Purpose of Colloquium

 Colloquium Themes

-The 2025-2026 Colloquium focuses on three high-impact themes at the forefront of teaching and learning and grounded in TILT’s Teaching Effectiveness Framework:
+The 2025-2026 Colloquium focused on three high-impact themes at the forefront of teaching and learning and grounded in TILT’s Teaching Effectiveness Framework:

 - AI and Technology – Integrating emerging tools and platforms to enhance learning, personalize instruction, and improve access.